-Inspiring Children's Books to Celebrate Dr. Martin Luther King, Jr. (Plus Resources)
+I Have a Dream: 25+ Children's Books to Celebrate Dr. Martin Luther King, Jr. Day

 To celebrate Dr. King's life, America celebrates Martin Luther King Jr. Day as a federal holiday.
-It's observed on the third Monday of January each year.
+It is observed on the third Monday of January each year.
 This date sometimes falls on Dr. King's birthday, which is January 15th.

 “Everybody can be great because everybody can serve.
 You don’t have to have a college degree to serve.
 You don’t have to make your subject and your verb agree to serve.
 You only need a heart full of grace, a soul generated by love.”
 Dr. Martin Luther King, Jr.

-Many people choose to make the celebration of Dr. King a day of service.
-They find ways to give back to their communities in honor of the way Dr. King committed his life to improving our nation and beyond.
+Many people choose celebrate Dr. King Day by serving their communities in honor of Dr. King's commitment to improving our nation and beyond.
 We've listed 10 ways for children to serve their community in this post: 10 Ways Children Can Honor Dr. Martin Luther King, Jr.

-The beautiful children's books listed here will inspire children to use their voice, take action, and work to keep Dr. King's dream of equality and equity alive.
-(Complete with publisher's descriptions)
+The children's books listed here will inspire children to use their voices, take action, and work to keep Dr. King's dream and their own dreams alive.
+For your convenience, we've included publisher's descriptions for each book.

 The #1 New York Times Bestselling Who Was? series expands into the board book space, bringing age-appropriate biographies of influential figures to readers ages 2-4.